 The Klipsch Forte III speaker is an 8-ohms compatible speaker that produces faster sound delivery at low power requirements.

 The Tannoy SRM speaker is also one of the high-performing speakers of the 70s.
 It has a calibrated control system for its high-frequency production.

 It has a high-performance range because of its rigid framing that helps control the vibration to ensure smooth delivery.

 One factor that also contributed to the influence of the Tannoy SRM speaker was its attractive appearance.
 This was due to the detachable transparent grille cover on the speaker.

 5. JBL 4345

-If you are familiar enough with JBL speakers, you might have noticed their rigid backing which helps them produce high quality and smooth sound.
+If you are familiar enough with JBL speakers, you might have noticed their rigid backing which helps them produce high-quality and smooth sound.
 The JBL 4345 is a considerably large speaker that is used as a monitor speaker.
-It has a weight over 112kg.
+It has a weight of over 112kg.